cafjs/caf_dcinabox/README.md

     localhost.localdomain:5000/root-helloiot:1ab3-dDwruH2Ccnkes2ObeJPGeQ

-The manager container periodically queries the Cloud for the current `ETag` value, and if it changes, it rebuilds the image and restarts the container app.
+The manager container periodically queries the Cloud for the current `ETag` value and, when it changes, it rebuilds the image and restarts the container app.

-The catch is that, if we are simulating a device for development, module dependencies may be only locally available, and the manager container will not be able to find them.
+The catch is that, if we are simulating a device in development mode, some module dependencies are likely to be local-only, and the manager container will not be able to find them.

-To solve this problem, we create the image with the expected name beforehand, using `cafjs mkIoTImage`, and then the manager container will not try to build it again.
+To solve this problem, we create the image with the expected name beforehand, using `cafjs mkIoTImage`.
+Then, the manager container will not try to build it again.

 In order to execute this command we need the app running (see `cafjs run` above). `cafjs mkIoTImage` pretends to be a manager container, downloads the bundle and the `ETag`, and builds the container with local dependencies.
-For example, if the previous app is not privileged:
+For example, if the previous app is not privileged, the command is:

     cafjs mkIoTImage helloiot false